Electromagnetic forces give today's metals the sustainable edge

 In 2022, ABB’s long collaboration with EAF furnace manufacturer Tenova achieved the milestone of final acceptance from steelmaker Acciaieria Arvedi for a record-breaking melting unit with a furnace tapping size of 300 metric tons.

-Tenova’s Consteel EAF required an innovative adaptation of ABB’s ArcSave electromagnetic stirring technology, the latest generation of EAF-EMS, to complement its continuous scrap charging system.
-“We worked together to develop a new concept of how to configure the stirrer for their particular furnace,” says Yang.
+Tenova’s Consteel EAF required an innovative adaptation of ABB’s ArcSave electromagnetic stirring technology, the latest generation of EAF-EMS, to complement its continuous solid metal charging system.
+“We worked together to develop a new concept of how to configure the stirrer for their particular furnace,” says Sedén.

-The jointly designed product is known as the Consteerrer, which has resulted in a 3.6% reduction in electrical energy consumption (which translates into a 38,000-tonne annual reduction in the plant’s CO2 emissions) at Acciaieria Arvedi; and a 5% productivity increase, alongside a 17% reduction in final oxygen content of the produced steel.
+The jointly designed product is known as the ConsteerrerTM, which has resulted in a 3.6% reduction in electrical energy consumption (which translates into a 38,000-tonne annual reduction in the plant’s CO2 emissions) at Acciaieria Arvedi; and a 5% productivity increase, alongside a 17% reduction in final oxygen content in the produced steel.
 Other benefits include increased yield from scrap metals and reduced carry-over slag.

-“This is a new area,” says Yang, “that will allow us to collect data, analyze it and use our findings to either control our equipment or to get new ideas to make new products.”
+“Digitalization is a new area,” says Sedén, “that will allow us to collect data, analyze it and use our findings to either control our equipment or to get new ideas to make new products.”
+In Optimold Control, the combination and interaction between EMS, sensors and intelligent control systems allow process operation and optimization on a level that has not previously been possible.
+“Rapid adaptions and counter-measures to dynamic process alterations is a new field under the magnifying glass for our R&D researchers.”

 Learn more